luuranko/personal-chinese-dictionary/README.md

   - Support for searching with style pīnyīn instead of PIN1YIN1
   - User can filter pinyin with limited regular expressions
     - support for OR and wildcard symbols
-  - User can filter by translation and explanation
 - Import words from a text file
 - Visual improvements
   - Show pinyin in a style like pīnyīn instead of PIN1YIN1